Jeremy Peña: Early life and amateur career

-As a freshman at Maine in 2016, Peña started and played in 55 games, batting .283 with one home run, 15 RBIs, and 11 stolen bases, earning a spot on the America East Conference All-Rookie Team.
+As a freshman at Maine in 2016, Peña started and played in 55 games, batting .283 with one home run, 15 runs batted in (RBIs), and 11 stolen bases, earning a spot on the America East Conference All-Rookie Team.
 That summer, he played in the New England Collegiate Baseball League with the Plymouth Pilgrims.
 In 2017, Peña's sophomore year, he started 54 games and hit .319 with six home runs and 32 RBIs.
 Following the season, he played in the Cape Cod Baseball League with the Chatham Anglers, earning All-Star honors.
 In 2018, as a junior, he once again started 54 games, hitting .308/.393/.469 with five home runs, 28 RBIs, and ten stolen bases, earning American East Second-Team honors.

 Professional career

 Minor leagues

 The Houston Astros selected Peña in the third round of the 2018 MLB draft.
 Peña signed with Houston and made his professional debut with the Tri-City ValleyCats of the Class A Short Season New York-Penn League, batting .250 with one home run and ten RBIs over 36 games, earning All-Star honors.
 In 2019, Peña began the year with the Quad Cities River Bandits of the Class A Midwest League, with whom he was named an All-Star, before being promoted to the Fayetteville Woodpeckers of the Class A-Advanced Carolina League in June.
 Over 109 games between the two teams, he slashed .303/.385/.440 with seven home runs, 54 RBIs, and 20 stolen bases.
 After the season, he played in the Arizona Fall League with the Peoria Javelinas.

-Peña did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
+Peña did not play a minor league game in 2020 due to the cancellation of the minor league season as a response to the COVID-19 pandemic.
 On April 21, 2021, it was announced that Peña would undergo surgery on his left wrist, causing him to miss part of the season.
 He was activated off the injured list in late August, and was assigned to the Sugar Land Skeeters of the Triple-A West.
 Over 30 games, he slashed .287/.346/.598 with ten home runs and 19 RBIs.

 Upon conclusion of the 2021–22 Dominican Professional Baseball League season, Peña was awarded a second consecutive Gold Glove at shortstop.
-In 30 games, he produced a .970 fielding percentage, 5.7 range factor, nine double plays turned along with five errors.
+In 30 games, he produced a .970 fielding percentage, 5.7 range factor, and nine double plays turned along with five errors.